qlack/QLACK-Java/QLACK-Tools/qlack-tools-mavenizr/README.md

 ## How does it work?

 For each jar file in a directory defined by the `--d` parameter it generates a dependency and/or an execution node.
-The jar file name is used as `<artifactdId>`, whereas the `<version>`  is a hash of the actual file.
+The jar file name is used as `<artifactId>`, whereas the `<version>`  is a hash of the actual file.
 Using the `--g` parameter the user defines the `<groupId>` that the output artifacts will be installed under.
 The `<execution>` configuration node constructs the path for the `<file>` property using the parameter `--c` and the jar file name.

 In this way `mavenizr` creates a pair of `<dependency>` and `<execution>` definition nodes.
 The `maven-install-plugin` uses the execution definition to install the jar file to the local .m2 repository under the defined groupId, artifactId and version.
 The jar file should also be declared as a dependency in the `dependencies` section of the pom.xml file, so maven simply resolves the dependency.